aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 The internet-exit policies are defined as global variables for all the WAN routers under `cv_pathfinder_internet_exit_policies`.

-- A device would be configured with an Internet-exit policy if the internet-exit policy is configured under one of its WAN interfaces and on a policy applied on the device.
+- A device is configured with an Internet-exit policy if the internet-exit policy is configured **both** under one of its WAN interfaces and under a WAN virtual topology applied on the device.
 - The internet-exit policies are not included on the Pathfinders.

 The policies are assigned a type, currently only `zscaler` is supported.
 Then additional parameters can be provided according to the type.